vinh-c-tran/Harvard_APPHY_275/Lab_3/Problem_2/README.md

 <img width="325" alt="Screen Shot 2022-03-21 at 8 17 33 AM" src="https://user-images.githubusercontent.com/76876169/159292587-1268b95e-6613-4bc6-9186-6c08bc824d94.png">
 </p>

-Then we can import this into a quantum espresso
+Then we can import this into a quantum espresso call

-###
+### Part 2: